setopsco/github-actions/README.md

 This workflow

-* Builds a docker image based on the `Dockerfile` in the project's root folder and pushes it to the setops registry
+* Builds a docker image based on the `Dockerfile` in the project's root folder and pushes it to the SetOps registry
 * Deploys the image to every app configured in `apps`.
 If you configure more than one stage in `stages`, the workflow will deploy each stage in parallel

 CAUTION: The script assumes a configured healthcheck for *all* apps.